 Engage candidates even if they don’t convert

-All of us receive communication from brands even if we show just a little interest in the product and not buy the product.
-In marketing, these users are typically acquired at a cheaper cost as they are already aware of the brand (remember the first stage of marketing funnel).
+All of us receive communication from brands even if we show just a little interest in the product and do not buy the product.
+In marketing, these users are typically acquired at a cheaper cost as they are already aware of the brand (remember the first stage of the marketing funnel).
 Do the same for your candidates as well.

 A candidate may not be open to applying to your company right now but this doesn’t mean you drop them out of your talent acquisition funnel.

-Keep them engaged, send them content, news about your company, congratulate them on an achievement.
+Keep them engaged, send them content, and news about your company, and congratulate them on an achievement.
 Maybe the next time they are looking out, they themselves will reach out to you as they have crossed the awareness and engagement part of the talent acquisition funnel.